TECHNOLOGY & ENVIRONMENT

 - Automatic snow depth measurement using the snowcat

-The goal is to produce a uniformly distributed, compact layer of snow on the pistes, so that exactly the right amount of snow will be where it’s needed most.
+The goal is to produce a evenly distributed, compact layer of snow on the pistes, so that exactly the right amount of snow will be where it’s needed most.

 One part of this project is the use of an electronic snow depth gauge, which is fitted directly onto the snowcat.